(1) Do you hold any type of trial or any aspect of trial via videoconference (e.g., out-of-state witness)?

 (3) Do you set time limits for trials?
 If so, under what circumstances and what are they?

-Salinger, J.: I have only set time limits for trials a few times, when I was concerned that counsel would fail to complete the trial within the time they promised me and the jury unless I set and enforced explicit time limits.
-It worked quite well.
+Salinger, J.: I have only set time limits for trials a few times, when I was concerned that counsel would fail to complete the trial by the time that they promised me and the jury unless I set and enforced explicit time limits.
+It has always worked quite well.
 I keep a running tally of time used and can tell the parties at the end of each trial day where they stand.
 In each case the parties did not come close to using all their allotted time.

 Kazanjian, J.: I have never had to set time limits at a trial.
 I have limited the length of any filings during trial (e.g., nothing more than 5 pages) so that we do not get bogged down trying to resolve issues.
 I expect counsel to try to move the case along efficiently for the sake of maintaining the jurors’ attention.